panoptesDev/Safecoin/docs/src/integrations/exchange.md

 determined and the transfer issued to that account.
 Note that it's possible that the associated token account does not yet exist, at which point the exchange should fund the account on behalf of the user.
-For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 SAFE (2,039,280 lamports).
+For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 PANO (2,039,280 lamports).

 Template `safe-token transfer` command for a withdrawal: